 The Covid-19 debt is expected to peak at £209 million by 2022, funded via the short term Revolving Credit Facility.
-This, along with borrowing for Fiscal Stimulus, will be repaid through issuance of long term debt expected to mature in 20 years.
+This, along with borrowing for Fiscal Stimulus, is proposed to be repaid through issuance of long term debt expected to mature in 20 years44.